Move beyond purchase orders for greater efficiency.

 Airbase approvals automate away the bulk of reconciliation work by prompting employees to categorize expenses at the approval stage.
 This makes the downstream accounting work for the finance team easy.

 The accounting team still has to review the categorization before posting the transaction to the GL for the first time, but if the expense is recurring, future transactions sync to the GL automatically with the correct coding rules so that the finance team can achieve near real-time reporting on expenses.

 Is it time to replace POs?

 Purchase orders used to be the go-to system for approvals.
 That's why Airbase still has a full PO system to support legacy accounting processes.
-But that’s quickly changing.
-Approval policies outperform POs across four key approval metrics – approval and reconciliation time, ease of implementing a new approval process, and employee experience.
+But the PO system is no longer the obvious choice.
+Airbase approval policies outperform POs across four key approval metrics – approval time, ease of implementing a new approval process, employee experience, and reconciliation effort.

-Combining a streamlined approval system with new payment methods such as virtual cards help employees spend without any bottlenecks and automate away the bulk of finance’s reconciliation and reporting work.
+Combining a streamlined approval system with new payment methods, such as virtual cards, can help employees spend without any bottlenecks and automate away the bulk of finance’s reconciliation and reporting work.

 Airbase offers a one platform solution to manage all non-payroll spend.
 It provides oversight and control over spending with real-time reporting and automatic syncing directly to your general ledger.
 Control all payments – physical cards, virtual cards, ACH, and checks – from one place.
 Close faster.
 Empower employees.
 Control spend.

 How real-time spend visibility improves efficiency and enables smarter decision making for finance teams.